 These vegan edible cookie dough bites are SO easy to make and such a delicious sweet snack that will sure put a sugar craving away.
-Made healthier without using brown sugar, these chocolate chip bites are made with oat flour to make them safe to eat straight from the bowl without cooking the dough.
+Made healthier without using brown sugar or vegan butter, these chocolate chip bites are made with oat flour to make them safe to eat straight from the bowl without cooking the dough.
 Also, gluten-free, nut-free and made without eggs.

-Ok, there is a lot to love from these vegan mini bites.
-I mean, who does not secretly eat raw cookies dough by the spoon when making chocolate chip cookies?
+Ok, there is a lot to love about this raw cookie dough recipe.
+I mean, who does not secretly eat raw dough by the spoon when making vegan chocolate chip cookies?
 It is just so hard to resist.

-But this recipe is meant to eat completely uncooked!
-No risk for salmonella or e.coli, just stir in the bowl and eat without fear!
+But this recipe is not like regular cookie dough, it is meant to eat completely uncooked!
+No risk for harmful bacteria: just stir in the bowl and eat without having to cook the mixture first!

-To avoid risking food born disease and make sure they are safe to eat straight from the bowl, these are made egg-free and without using wheat flour.
-It makes them gluten-free too but also, using fine oat flour instead creates a cookie dough bite that's super smooth.
-Plus, you won't have to pre-cook the flour first.
+To avoid risking food born disease and make sure they are safe to eat straight from the bowl, these are made without raw eggs and without using raw flour as well.
+It makes them gluten-free, but also, using fine oat flour instead creates a cookie dough bite that's absolutely amazing and super smooth.
+Plus, you won't have to pre-cook the flour first or use heat-treated flour.

-This recipe also is SO ridiculously easy and quick to make!
-Only requires 6 simple ingredients, one bowl (no food processor!) and no oven.
-I also love the fact that they are made without any granulated sugar, but real maple syrup instead.
-Perfect sweet snack for the summer when you want to avoid turning on the oven and they make amazing chocolate treats for parties.
+These cookie dough balls also are SO ridiculously easy and quick to make!
+Only requires 6 pantry staples, one large bowl (no food processor!) and no oven.
+I also love the fact that they are made without any granulated sugar (no brown sugar either), but real maple syrup instead.
+Perfect sweet treat for the summer when you want to avoid turning on the oven and they make for amazing chocolate treats for parties.

 - Easy and fun to make